 If you are already in the UK, you can make the application to the Home Office by attending an Asylum Screening Unit in Croydon, at Lunar House, 40 Wellesley Road, Croydon CR9 2BY.
 If you arrive without an appointment you may be asked to return on another day.
 You can make an appointment by telephone.

-It is very important to have a lawyer specialising in asylum law to assist you with your claim since the asylum process may move very quickly following the application and prior preparation of the claim and availability of a lawyer to help from the beginning can make a difference to your claim.
-If you are initially detained you are likely to be placed in the Detained Fast Track which means that you will have little time and opportunity to fully prepare your case and your claim will be decided within days of being interviewed in depth.
+It is very important to have a lawyer specialising in asylum law to assist you with your claim.
+Prior preparation of the claim and availability of a lawyer to help from the beginning can make a difference to your claim.

 If you are outside the UK, you can apply for asylum on arrival at any port.

 What information do I need to produce to apply successfully for asylum?

 You will be required to explain in detail why you fear being persecuted.
 This must involve a detailed description of your experiences and you should be prepared to talk in depth about your identity as a LGBTI individual, and how the environment in your country of origin affects the free expression of that identity.

 In recent years many of the Home Office refusals of LGBTI asylum claims are based on them not believing that the applicants are lesbian, gay, bisexual, transgender or even intersex.
 It is therefore important to be prepared to talk about your experience of coming to terms with being different from your heterosexual family, and general environment.
 This does not mean talking about sex, but how you came to be who you are as a person.

 You will need to give details about any persecution that you have suffered in the past.
 If you have not suffered persecution in the past, you must explain why you believe that you will be persecuted in the future.